-Class 08 06/12 Materials and Recordings Posted.
-Midterm 2.
+Class 08 06/18 Materials and Recordings Posted.
+Midterm 2 .
 Liquid-Vapor Equilibrium for Ideal Solutions Chemical Potentials in Ideal Solutions.
 Deviations from Ideal Solution Behavior.
 Ideal Dilute Solutions.
 Colligative Properties.
 Students will discuss the applications of the equilibrium conditions and the use of chemical potentials to the study of multicomponent systems.
 Students will discuss the physicochemical properties of very dilute solutions.
 Raoult's Law for the solvent and Henry's Law for the solutes.
 Reading assignments and recorded materials.
 Midterm 2.
-Quiz 8 due on Friday 06/14 at 11:59 PM.
-Class 9 06/17 Introduction to Chemical Kinetics.
+Quiz 8 launches on Friday June 20 (Correction Day) Quiz 8 due on Saturday 06/21 at 11:59 PM.
+Class 9 06/23 Introduction to Chemical Kinetics.
 Definition of the Rate of a Reaction.
 Simple Rate Laws.
 Differential and Integrated Rate Laws.
 Rate Constants and their Dependence with Temperature.
 Students will discuss the applications of the basic formalism of chemical kinetics.
 Students will distinguish between the rate of a reaction and the concept of rate constant.
 Students will discuss the temperature dependence of the rate constants, the use of Arrhenius law and the basic ideas of Transition State Theory.
 Reading assignments and recorded materials.
 Participation in Online Zoom meetings: discussion of problem- solving strategies.
-Quiz 9 due on Wednesday 06/20 at 11:59 PM.
+Quiz 9 due on Wednesday 06/25 at 11:59 PM.

-Class 10 06/24 Reaction Mechanisms and their Analysis.
+Class 10 06/25 Reaction Mechanisms and their Analysis.
 Elementary Steps.
 Complex Mechanisms.
 Determination of the Rate Law from the Mechanism.
 The Concept of Rate Determining Step.
-The Steady-State Approximation and other Approximate Methods of Analysis Students will discuss the conditions that a well-formulated reaction mechanism must satisfy.
+The Steady-State Approximation and other Approximate Methods of Analysis.
+Students will discuss the conditions that a well-formulated reaction mechanism must satisfy.
 Students will analyze the concept of rate determining step and its role in finding the rate law for a given reaction mechanism.
 Students will discuss the steady state approximation and become confident using it to derive the rate law for more elaborate reaction mechanisms.
 Reading assignments and recorded materials.
-Participation in Online Zoom meetings: discussion of problemsolving strategies.
-Quiz 10 due on Friday 06/26 at 11:59 PM. ------------------- --- -- --- --- ---
+Participation in Online Zoom meetings: discussion of problem- solving strategies.
+Quiz 10 due on Friday 06/27 at 11:59 PM. ------------------- --- --- --- --- ---

-Class 11 06/26 Catalysis.
+Class 11 06/30 Catalysis.
 Enzyme Kinetics.
 The Michaelis- Menten Mechanism of Enzyme Catalysis.
 Extensions of the MM Mechanisms and their Rate Laws.
 Inhibition in Enzyme Catalysis.
 Students will discuss the role of catalysts on the rate of a chemical reaction.
 Students will discuss the MM mechanism of enzyme kinetics.
 Students will distinguish between the different types of inhibition: competitive, uncompetitive and non- competitive.
 Reading assignments and recorded materials Participation in Online Zoom meeting: discussion of problem- solving strategies.
-Quiz 11 Due on Wednesday 06/28 at 11:59 PM.
-Class 12 07/01 Final Exam (correction day) Materials for the Third Part of the Course.
+Quiz 11 Due on Wednesday 07/02 at 11:59 PM.
+Class 12 07/02 Final Exam Materials for the Third Part of the Course.
 Students will be tested of the materials of the last part of the course.
 Final Exam